darinz/ML/01_linear_models/02_classification_logistic_regression/02_perceptron.md

 The perceptron learning algorithm is a historically significant method in machine learning, providing a foundation for later developments in neural networks and classification.
 Introduced by Frank Rosenblatt in 1958, the perceptron was one of the earliest computational models of a biological neuron and represented a major milestone in artificial intelligence research.

+## From Probabilistic to Deterministic Classification

+In the previous section, we explored logistic regression, which takes a **probabilistic approach** to classification.
+We modeled the probability of belonging to each class and used the smooth sigmoid function to output values between 0 and 1.
+This approach gives us interpretable probabilities and handles uncertainty naturally.

+Now we turn to the **perceptron algorithm**, which represents a fundamentally different approach.
+Instead of modeling probabilities, the perceptron makes **deterministic binary decisions** using a hard threshold function.
+This simpler approach has both advantages and limitations, but it introduces key concepts that form the foundation of neural networks and provides important insights into the geometric nature of classification problems.

+The perceptron's historical significance and conceptual clarity make it an essential bridge between simple linear models and more sophisticated neural network architectures.
+Understanding the perceptron helps us appreciate both the power and limitations of linear classification methods.

 #### The Biological Inspiration

 The perceptron was designed to mimic how individual neurons in the brain work: